The Ultimate Shower Screen Buying Guide

 Shower Screen Designs

-• Corner entry: Corner entry showers feature two doors that slide open from the shower’s central point.
+• Corner Entry Shower Screens: Corner entry showers feature two doors that slide open from the shower’s central point.
 This type of door is ideal for small bathrooms that don’t have the space required for a traditional shower door to open outward.

-• Quadrant entry: Quadrant entry showers are similar to corner entry showers—they open from the centre, and the doors slide behind the shower panels.
+• Quadrant entry Shower Screens: Quadrant entry showers are similar to corner entry showers—they open from the centre, and the doors slide behind the shower panels.
 However, unlike corner entry showers, they are curved.
-They present an elegant design and are great space savers. .
+They present an elegant design and are great space savers.

-• Bi-fold doors: Bi-fold door showers are yet another space-saving option that don’t open outward.
+• Bi-Fold Shower Screens: Bi-fold door showers are yet another space-saving option that don’t open outward.
 The bi-fold door folds inward to maximise bathroom space.
 This is a popular option for small bathrooms as they offer small enclosure sizes (700mm x 900mm).

-• Pivot doors: Pivot door showers are more traditional, opening outward.
+• Pivot Shower Screens: Pivot door showers are more traditional, opening outward.
 They offer easy access and come in a range of sizes, from small to large, but may not be best suited to small bathrooms where space is limited.
+Discover their pros and cons here.

 Not sure which type of door to have on your shower?
 Check out our articles where we compare Pivot Door vs Normal Hinge and Sliding vs Hinged vs Pivot Shower Screens.